*Updated March 2026

-Additionally, for talent acquisition, the ability to support team members across different locations without losing connectivity is essential.
+At the same time, access to talent is broader than ever.
+The ability to support team members across locations, without losing connection or momentum, is essential.

 What is Distributed Work?